Last updated May 7, 2021

 Yes.
 You need to continue to do these things.

-Though the vaccines are 95% effective at preventing infections, 5 out of 100 people can still become infected and spread COVID-19.
+Though the vaccines are 95% effective at preventing serious clinical illness due to COVID-19 infection, 5 out of 100 vaccinated people may still become infected and spread COVID-19.
 Mitigation measures must be maintained until we reach herd immunity through the vaccine.

 Do I need to quarantine if vaccinated?